Fearless. Progressive. Leadership.

 Every child should be guaranteed a high quality education, no matter his or her background, ZIP code, or skin color.
 We have to empower teachers in the classroom with better pay, we have to invest in and modernize our public schools, and no public dollars should be given to private schools.

 RESTORE OUR DEMOCRACY.

 American democracy is under threat.
-We have to get corrupt dark money out of our elections, end partisan gerrymandering, and institute term limits.
+We have to get big money out of our elections and end partisan gerrymandering.
 And we should be making it easier for Texans to vote, not harder.
 We must fully restore the enforcement provision of the Voting Rights Act and institute automatic voter registration.

 FULL EQUALITY FOR ALL.

 Every American deserves equal treatment under the law--no exceptions.
 We need to fight for full federal equality for LGBTQ Americans, guarantee that same-sex couples are entitled to access the same federal benefits as any other Texas family, and protect people from discrimination on the basis of gender identity and sexual orientation in every aspect of public life.

 We should honor our commitments to veterans, service members, and military families.
 These men and women put their lives on the line for this country.
 We owe them a coherent strategy and a definition of victory for the war --estimated at $250 million a day -- we’ve been fighting in the greater Middle East for the last 16 years.